-Niamh Ní Bhroin is a Researcher at the Department of Media and Communication at the University of Oslo (NO) and a member of the CO:RE Work Package 7 team.
+Niamh Ní Bhroin is a Researcher at the Department of Media and Communication at the University of Oslo (NO) and a member of the CO:RE work package 7 on research ethics.
 Her research focuses on children’s and young people’s use of new media and on related research ethical issues.

 The team at TU Dublin facilitates and promotes the uptake of state of the art scientific evidence by policymakers, while fostering feedback loops that allow policymakers to bring attention to under-researched, yet necessary aspects for policy making.
 The team hosts a series of events and fora, to give a voice to everyone concerned, from children and young people, to educators and policymakers.

 Furthermore, the team publishes a series of policy briefs and reports, as well as collates all key actors in policy-making relevant to children, youth and digital media in one comprehensive European policy contact directory.

 Dr. Thuy Dinh is a Senior Research Assistant at Centre for Social and Educational Research, TU Dublin.
 She holds a PhD in Sociology from University of Essex, UK.
 She has been engaged with various research projects related to children, families and communities in Asia and Europe in last 15 years.
 Her research interests have focused on children, young people and their use of the Internet to ensure their on-line safety, without impeding their right to digital opportunities.
 She is co-author of various papers, reports and articles on children’s use of the internet, online risk and opportunities.
 These publications support statutory agencies in development of national policy, as well as partnership with corporate bodies on the ethical and social responsibilities to ensure online safety of children.
 She is a member of the Work Package 8 team.